E-Rossignol/elden_nexus/README.md

 # TODO:
 - [ ] Take care of detail pages for incants and sorceries
 - [ ] Take care of sorting for all but weapons and ashes
+- [ ] Implement .tr files for all languages